alextongme/constellations/README.md

 # Proposal

 ## Background and Overview
-* My purpose on this project is to showcase my development and design skills and build effects I can use in the future on upcoming projects.
-I plan to use and master external libraries to create more complex animations and renderings than traditional CSS can offer, while still offering the user the ability to explore and manipulate the effects I create.
+* My purpose on this project is to build a model of space, explore Three.js/WebGL and understand 3D renderings better so that I may utilize these technologies in my projects for page effects, transitions, modeling, games, and much more.

 ## Functionality and MVPs
 - Showcase different animation effects
   - 3D animations
-  - User can manipulate certain effects
-  - User can interact with certain effects
+  - User can interact with animations
-- Create an interactive menu for the user to navigate through my portfolio of effects

 ## Wireframes
 ![wireframe](./src/images/readme/wireframe.png)